Society Against Violence in Education: Formation

 Ragging has been taking a huge toll of innocent lives and careers for long.
 But there had been no single civil movement against the evil of ragging.
 There were websites and online groups, from where some conscientious youths gave birth to a non profit organisation, which later came to fame in the name of the "No Ragging Foundation".
 Later, the No Ragging Foundation was registered as the Society Against Violence in Education (SAVE).

 Amit Sahai Gangwar, a first year student of NIT-Jalandhar, lost his life in October 2005.
 The news was covered by various media - news channels and dailies.
-This event had a great impact in the formation of this organization.
+This event had a great impact in the formation of this organisation.

 Mission

-The Society Against Violence in Education (SAVE) is an impartial, neutral and independent, non-profit organization whose exclusively humanitarian mission is to protect the lives and dignity of students in educational institutions and to provide the victims of 'ragging' with assistance and also to facilitate the eradication of ragging from educational institutions through awareness, advocacy, research and such other avenues.
+The Society Against Violence in Education (SAVE) is an impartial, neutral and independent, non-profit organisation whose exclusively humanitarian mission is to protect the lives and dignity of students in educational institutions and to provide the victims of 'ragging' with assistance and also to facilitate the eradication of ragging from educational institutions through awareness, advocacy, research and such other avenues.

 It works towards the creation of an environment where students can learn with fun and not with fear.
 It directs its efforts towards elimination of violence and abuses on innocent freshers while promoting peace and harmony among the senior and the juniors students in academic institutions.